-The US Army Corps of Engineers (USACE), Mississippi Valley Division, and New Orleans District (CEMVN) has prepared a Nonstructural Implementation Plan, which provides details regarding a possible method of program implementation (refer to Appendix K).
-An overview discussion of the Nonstructural Implementation Criteria, as discussed in Appendix K, is also included in this REP.
+The US Army Corps of Engineers, Mississippi Valley Division, New Orleans District (USACE) has prepared a Nonstructural Implementation Plan, which provides details regarding potential methods for program implementation (refer to Appendix K).
+An overview discussion of the Nonstructural Implementation Criteria, as discussed in Appendix K, is also included in this SDREP.

 It is assumed that all properties have legal access by way of public streets or existing public right-of-way.
 Further, it is assumed that residential and commercial properties participating in the project would have sufficiently large sites to accommodate staging of material and equipment.
-For the purposes of this report, the assumption is that no further real estate rights need to be acquired for access to the properties or staging.
-Should additional right-of-way be necessary, a standard Temporary Work Area Easement would be acquired.
+For the purposes of this report, the assumption is that minimal real estate rights need to be acquired for access to the properties or staging.
+Should additional right-of-way be necessary, a standard Temporary Work Area Easement would be acquired, but specific locations have not been identified at this time.
+It is assumed that during project implementation, a minimal number of temporary work areas will be identified based on the location(s) of properties participating in the project.
+For the purposes of this report, the estimated cost of the temporary work area easements is included as a contingency.
 No borrow or disposal areas are required based on the RP.
-Figure E:2-2 shows the locations of structures for proposed nonstructural measures.
-A larger version of this map is provided in Section 8 of this REP.
+Figure E:2-2 shows the locations of structures considered eligible for proposed nonstructural measures.
+A larger version of this map is provided in Section 8 of this SDREP.

 Figure E:2-2.
-Location of Structures for Proposed Nonstructural Measures
+Location of Structures Eligible for Proposed Nonstructural Measures